Denver Wrongful Death Lawyer

 - Truck Accidents: Trucks are enormous pieces of machinery that can cause fatal accidents if the driver is not careful.
 Aggressive driving, mechanical errors, and employer negligence can all cause wrongful death.

 - Violent Crime: If your loved one dies as a result of assault or murder, you can hold the perpetrator financially accountable.
 It is important to note that their criminal proceedings are completely separate from your civil claim, so even if they are found not-guilty in criminal court, you may still be able to recover compensation.
 If you do not file a civil claim, you will not recover any compensation from the criminal case.

 This is not an exhaustive list.
-As long as your loved one’s death was the result of someone else’s negligence, recklessness, or maliciousness, you can hold them accountable through a wrongful death claim.
+As long as your loved one’s death was the result of someone else’s negligence, such as nursing home abuse, or a work injury in the Denver area, you can hold them accountable through a wrongful death claim.

 Frequently Asked Questions

 Hopefully, you have never had to bring a wrongful death claim before.
 This process can be overwhelming, so to ease some stress, we have provided the answers to some common questions below.

 Only the spouse of the deceased individual may file a claim in the first year.
 Only after two years can the deceased’s children file a wrongful death claim.
 If the victim left no surviving children or partner, the parents of the deceased may file a wrongful death claim.
 Another rare circumstance is known as a survival action claim, where the representative of the deceased’s estate may file to recover losses to the estate.

 What damages can be recovered from my claim?